List of One Piece characters: Deputy Captains of the Revolutionary Army

+Other Revolutionary Army officers

 Bartholomew Kuma

 The "Tyrant" (暴君, Bōkun) Bartholomew Kuma (バーソロミュー・くま, Bāsoromyū Kuma), is one of the Seven Warlords of the Sea; the only one with a reputation for complete obedience to the World Government, when in fact he is an officer of the Revolutionary Army.
+He is formerly a slave with Emporio Ivankov and Ginny, saving others at the God Valley incident before escaping.
+He later became the King of the Sorbet Kingdom, raising Jewelry Bonney, Ginny's daughter, from childhood.
 The power of the Paramecia-type Paw-Paw Fruit (ニキュニキュの実, Nikyu Nikyu no Mi) allows his palms to repel anything, from physical objects such as people or air to abstracts such as pain and fatigue.
 He can use this ability to safely transport himself or others over long distances.
 Kuma is the model for the Pacifista (パシフィスタ, Pashifisuta), a class of experimental cyborgs created by Dr. Vegapunk for the Government.
 Their bodies are made of a substance harder than steel, and they can shoot powerful blasts from their mouths that can melt metal.
 The other Pacifista look just like Kuma, sharing his towering, bear-like stature, but lack the Paw-Paw Fruit's ability.
-Instead, they possess the ability to shoot laser beams from their palms.
+Instead, they are able to shoot laser beams from their palms.
 At some point during his gradual conversion into the human weapon "PX-0", Kuma's personality is erased, leaving him a programmable fighting machine under the Government's control until becoming a slave-to-rent for the World Nobles as punishment for aiding Luffy.
+However, parts of his personality gradually returned as he unexpectedly ran across the Grand Line to Egghead to save Bonney, enough to recognize her and attack Jaygarcia Saturn; he became a companion of the Straw Hat Pirates on their escape, arriving on Elbaph with them.

-In the original Japanese series, he is voiced by Hideyuki Hori.
-Joel McDonald provides his voice in the Funimation English adaptation.
+In the original Japanese series, Bartholomew Kuma is voiced by Hideyuki Hori.
+Joel McDonald voices Kuma in the Funimation English adaptation.